zachwilliams/texter/README.md

 ```
 CREATE DATABASE texter;
 ```
+- Some other basic postgres command:
+  - `\l` to show all databases
+  - `\c texter` to connect to texter db
+  - `\dt` to show all tables

-- if you want to run the server directly on your machine you will need to set local environment variables the app pulls db connection info from
+- if you want to run the server directly on your machine you will need to set local environment variables the app pulls db connection info from.
+NOTE: These values will be set as defaults in the docker file and will be pulled from github secrets for prod
 ```
 export POSTGRES_USER=postgres
 export POSTGRES_PASSWORD=pwdtime123